-c) The UN Model Regulations identify the packing method for self-reactive substances and organic peroxides in the lists with the currently assigned self-reactive substances and organic peroxides.
+(c) The UN Model Regulations identify the packing method for self-reactive substances and organic peroxides in the lists with the currently assigned self-reactive substances and organic peroxides.
 These packing methods are identified by use of a "OP" code from OP1 to OP8.
 Tables 2-6 and 2-7 in the Technical instructions are the equivalent of these lists but do not contain these packing methods.
 Even if the UN OP method permits larger quantities, the maximum net quantities per package or self-reactive substances and organic peroxides are restricted in Table 3-1 in the Technical Instructions to:

 Type Physical state Passenger aircraft Cargo aircraft

-CandD Liquid 5 L 10 L
+C and D Liquid 5 L 10 L

-C and D Solid 5 kg 10 kg
+Solid 5 kg 10 kg

-E 4 E Liquid 10 L 25 L
+E and F Liquid 10 L 25 L

-E and F Solid 10 kg 25 kg
+Solid 10 kg 25 kg

-- 3.2.6 The 19th revised edition of the UN Model Regulations adopted classification criteria, generic entries in the Dangerous Goods List for "polymerizing substances" as well as special provision that was assigned to listed entries for substances that may polymerize in transport.
-As with self-reactive substances of division 4.1 and organic peroxides, polymerizing substances requiring temperature control are forbidden in air transport unless shipped under exemption. - 3.2.7 Recognizing that a shipper may wish to pack different dangerous goods in the same outer packaging for a combination packaging, the Panel developed a method that would ensure that where the shipper packs multiple different dangerous goods in the same outer packaging, the total net quantity of all the dangerous goods in the package would not exceed the equivalent of that permitted by the values shown in columns 11 and 13.
+3.2.6 Look at developing a sentence to address polymerizing substances.

+3.2.7 Recognising that a shipper may wish to pack different dangerous goods in the same outer packaging for a combination packaging, the Panel developed a method that would ensure that where the shipper packs multiple different dangerous goods in the same outer packaging, the total net quantity of all the dangerous goods in the package would not exceed the equivalent of that permitted by the values shown in columns 11 and 13.
 The method of doing this is to apply the ratio of the actual net quantity against the permitted net quantity for each dangerous goods where the sum of the ratios must not exceed "1".
 This is called the "Q" value.
-The calculated "Q" value must be included on the dangerous goods transport document.
+The "Q" value must be included on the dangerous goods transport document.